Games & Quizzes

 /THro͞o/

-continuing or valid to final destination.
+From one end or side of something to the other.
 From the beginning of something until the end. moving in one side and out of other side of.

 /pəˈziSH(ə)n/